timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 - Mouse-free operation speeds things up no end
 - Super-fast editing / text manipulation shortcuts.
 Now that I'm used to working with motions and text objects, I'm amazed they're not more common across the board.
 - Keyboard-controlled windowing support really helps when diving into a large codebase
-- Macros are a powerful (if sometimes fragile) way to speed up repeated actions
+- Macros are a powerful (if sometimes unforgiving) way to speed up repeated actions
 - Fully integrated with the Unix ecosystem, allowing you to use your OS to its best advantage
 - Tiny memory footprint, if that kind of thing appeals to you
 - Whatever you want to do, there's a plugin for it